nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 ## Where to go from here?

 We've gained a reasonable understanding of how type checking works, and can now identify well-typed programs.

-This feels a little disappointing, however: it's still perfectly possible to represent ill-typed programs.
-We can still write `nonsense`, it's just that there is now a validation function to tell us we shouldn't.

-It would be much better if we could somehow represent programs in a way that made illegal expressions impossible - in which adding a number and a boolean did not merely cause `typeCheck` to grumble, but was a notion that simply could not exist.

-We'll tackle this and typed ASTs next.
-This is likely to keep us busy for a little while, as it's rather harder than anything we've done so far.
-But it's definitely worth it and quite a bit of fun!
+But, as we've seen above, this requires a lot of unpleasant explicit type ascriptions, and I would really prefer if we could somehow magically summon them out of thin air (or rigorously reason them into existence, whichever is easiest).
+We'll be tackling this next.